doquendob/ShoppingIT/docs/migration_plan.md

 ### C. Cross-Feature Communication

 When features need to communicate:
-1. Use Redux for shared state
+1. Use Zustand for shared state
 2. Use event emitters for decoupled events
 3. Create a shared service in `shared/services/`
 4. Last resort: Direct import from feature public API